-- 2.6.8 On key desire lines the quality of pedestrian & cycle routes and resulting public realm experience is poor.
-A contributing factor is the positioning and design of adjacent buildings, which have tended to be inward looking and provide minimal active frontages to the surrounding public realm.
-The positioning and design of the Brunel Centre and Wilkos, in particular, result in poor quality pedestrian routes between Queensway and Buckingham Road, Queensway to Stephenson House and south to the site of the former Sainsbury's superstore which undermines the through movement of people into Queensway.
-The quality of pedestrian routes between the existing station and the town centre is not good enough, notwithstandng recent improvements, and neither are the pedestrian routes between the railway station and Bletchley Park.
-Existing Redway connections to the wider Redway network are not adequate and neither are - THE MAN AND THE PARTY OF THE PA
+2.6.8 On key desire lines the quality of pedestrian and cycle routes and the resulting public realm experience is poor.
+A contributing factor is the positioning and design of adjacent buildings, which tend to be inward looking and provide minimal active frontages to the surrounding public realm.
+The positioning and design of the Brunel Centre and Wilkos, in particular, result in poor quality pedestrian routes between Queensway and Buckingham Road; Queensway to Stephenson House; and, also south to the site of the former Sainsbury's superstore all of which undermines the through movement of people into Queensway.
+The quality of pedestrian routes between the existing station and the town centre is not good enough, notwithstanding recent improvements, and neither are the pedestrian routes between the railway station and Bletchley Park.
+Existing Redway connections to the wider Redway network are not adequate and neither are pedestrian routes to more strategic open spaces outside Central Bletchley such as Leon Recreation Ground and the Blue Lagoon Nature Reserve.